 Thrush is a fungus infection of the mouth.
 The condition is caused by Candida, a yeastlike fungus.
 Even healthy people have a small amount of this fungus in their mouth most of the time.
 But they don’t develop thrush, because their immune system and other germs in their mouth keep the fungus from multiplying.

 Older people or those with weakened immune systems, however, are at greater risk for thrush.
-People with diabetes who have high blood sugar levels are also more likely to develop the condition because the excess sugar in their saliva provides a food source for Candida.
+People with diabetes who have high blood sugar levels are also more likely to develop the condition.
 Taking antibiotics for an extended period of time can also lead to thrush, since the drugs kill off some of the good bacteria that help keep Candida in check.

 Babies are at increased risk for thrush because their immune systems are still developing.
 In fact, thrush is so common among infants, the National Institutes of Health don't consider it abnormal unless symptoms last for more than two weeks.